vuestorefront/storefront-api/README.md

 - Node.js 10.x or higher
 - Yarn

-## How to get started?

-Storefront API comes with a default product schema - compatible with the [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) project - and can be a drop-in replacement for `vue-storefront-api`.
-You can  start a dev instance including a demo data set integrated with a [Magento 2.3 demo instance](http://demo-magento2.vuestorefront.io).

-### Elastic 7.2

-To run `storefront-api` in `development` mode with ElasticSearch 7.2, please run:

-`docker-compose up`

-Restore the demo data set:
-`docker exec -it sfa_app_1 yarn restore7`

-## GraphQL Access

-After successful installation, you can start playing with GraphQL queries using your local GraphQL Playground, which is exposed under: [http://localhost:8080/graphql](http://localhost:8080/graphql)

 ## REST Access
 Catalog API calls are compliant with ElasticSearch (they work like a filtering proxy to ES).
 More on ES query here: [ElasticSearch queries tutorial](http://okfnlabs.org/blog/2013/07/01/elasticsearch-query-tutorial.html)